The Congregational Church of Brookfield

 Quantity ______ Size(s) ______________________________ Amount Due ($) ___________________

 Orders with payment are due in the Church Office, or to Sue Ronan, by Friday, October 10th.
 If you have any questions, please contact the Church Office 203-775-1259

 T-shirts will be ready for pick up at the Church Office beginning on Tuesday, October 15th during regular office hours.

 MARK YOUR CALENDARS FOR YANKEE FAIR 2014!

-Admission and parking for the Yankee Fair are free.
-Proceeds support church programs and charities such as (this year) the food pantries of Brookfield and the 3 towns that formed Brookfield -- Danbury, Newtown, and New Milford.
+Every year, admission and parking for the Yankee Fair are free.
+Proceeds support church programs and charities such as (in the 2013 town anniversary year) the food pantries of Brookfield and the 3 towns that ceded land in order to form Brookfield -- Danbury, Newtown, and New Milford.

-The Fair also supports our Refugee Resettlement Ministry for families who are brought to safety by our U.S. State Department after escaping from war-torn lands, and it provides "church mission grant" money for our young people to go on mission trips -- such as the two Brookfield High students who went to Oaxaca, Mexico, this past Spring Break to work with the indigenous poor who have to live in the city dump.
+Each year, the Fair also supports our Refugee Resettlement Ministry for families who are brought to safety by our U.S. State Department after escaping from war-torn lands, and it provides "church mission grant" money for our young people to go on mission trips -- such as the two Brookfield High students who went to Oaxaca, Mexico, during Spring Break 2013 to work with the indigenous poor who have to live in the city dump.

-Less than one-quarter of our proceeds go to the upkeep of church property -- which this year included repair and repainting of our white Meetinghouse and steeple -- a treasured landmark in Brookfield since the mid-19th Century.
+Less than one-quarter of our proceeds go to the upkeep of church property -- which in 2013 included repair and repainting of our white Meetinghouse and steeple -- a treasured landmark in Brookfield since the mid-19th Century.
 Thank you for your support of our Yankee Fair and joining us in our church mission to "Pray, Share, and Welcome" in the way of Jesus.